umbreak/spring-boot-example/backend/Readme.md

 ###DB Connection (H2 console)
 To connect to the DB console go to the url `http://localhost:8082/` and set the field `JDBC URL:` to `jdbc:h2:mem:dataSource`

+##Subscription to survey's targets
+The `information-requester`, when performing a search query to the API on a specific survey and filtered for specific target, can point out that he(she wants to be subscribed for that query.
+In this case, the backend would have to report to the `information-requester` with this information through the channel chosen by the information-requester.

+The backend has a Scheduled task (SubscriptionScheduledTasks.java running every 24hours) which will do as follows:

+1. Check all the subscriptions.
+2. Find out if the subscription should be sent now (depending on the frequency and the last date sent previously).
+3. In affirmative case, perform the request the information requester has been subscribed for.
+4. Send the response to the iformation requester through the desired channel.
+Note that this part is not fully implemented: There are several classes implementing the interface ChannelSenderProvider, buthe implementation is missing.
+However, is a prove of concept.